-The cheapest birdseed blends are often mostly fillers such as cracked corn, milo or wheat.
-These seeds and grains appeal to very few bird species, and other birds will toss the seed to the ground instead of eating it.
-Birders can save money on birdseed by choosing the types of seeds their birds prefer and taking steps to recycle that seed in the most economical way.
+The cheapest birdseed is often loaded with inexpensive fillers such as cracked corn, milo, oats, or wheat.
+These seeds and grains appeal to very few species, and other birds will toss the seed to the ground instead of eating it, causing a mess of sprouting weeds.
+Birders can save money on birdseed by choosing the types of seeds their birds prefer and only offering those good foods so none goes to waste.

 04 of 10